nu11ptr/flexstr/README.md

 * Allows for easy wrapping/unwrapping of native `String` type
 * Isn't much more expensive than `String` in non-optimal use cases

-## Negatives

-There is no free lunch:

-* Due to being an enum wrapper + padding/alignment it ends up being 8 bytes larger than `String` on 64-bit platforms (24 vs 32 bytes)
-  * NOTE: The extra space is used, when possible, for inline string data
-* Due to usage of `Rc` (or `Arc`) it requires two allocations instead of one when using the reference counted enum variant
-* Due to the enum wrapper, every string operation has the overhead of a branching operation

-I don't consider any of these terribly serious in most of my use cases, but call them out in case these pose an issue to your workload.

-## Open Issues / TODO

-* Consider a new reference count type that inlines string contents (to avoid double allocation)
-  * This, however, prevents efficient unwrapping of `String` without another variant
-* Reinvent common macros like `format!` (and `aformat!`) for creating strings to avoid need to go back and forth to `String`

 ## Types

 * `Stringy`